thomasWeise/docker-texlive/README.md

     xelatex.sh myDocument
     exit

+Alternatively, you could also do

+    docker run -v /my/path/to/document/:/doc/ -v /path/to/fonts/:/usr/share/fonts/external/ -t -i thomasweise/texlive xelatex.sh myDocument

+The first version starts the container and leaves you at the command prompt.
+You can now compile your document using our `xelatex.sh` helper script, then you `exit` the container.
+In the second version, you directly provide the command to the container.
+The container executes it and then directly exits.

-This should leave the compiled PDF file in folder `/my/path/to/document/`.
+Both should leave the compiled PDF file in folder `/my/path/to/document/`.
 If you are not using my pre-defined scripts for building (see below under point 3.1), I recommend doing `chmod 777 myDocument.pdf` after the compilation, to ensure that the produced document can be accessed inside your real (host) system's user, and not just from the Docker container.

-The first line of the above example (`docker run -v /my/path/to/document/:/doc/ -v /path/to/fonts/:/usr/share/fonts/external/ -t -i thomasweise/texlive`) will start the docker container and you will find yourself at the command line prompt of the (Bash) shell running inside the container.
-In the following lines, we execute commands inside this container and with `exit`, we close/shut down the container and return to the original terminal from which you started.
+If you directly provide a single command for execution, the container attempts to heuristically find your produced `pdf` and to set its permissions correctly.

 The `-v sourcepath:destpath` options are optional.
 They allow you to "mount" a folder (`sourcepath`) from your local system into the Docker container, where it becomes available as path `destpath`.
 We can use this method to allow the LaTeX compiler running inside the container to work on your LaTeX documents by mounting their folder into a folder named `/doc/`, for instance.
 But we can also mount an external folder with fonts into the Linux font directory structure.
 For this purpose, please always mount your local font directory into `/usr/share/fonts/external/`.